pindjouf/BXL-Cyber-Camp/projects/monitoring_101/README.md

 The goal for this one is to research how & what to monitor in a Linux system.
 We want to make sure that all the services on our machines remain available, reliable and secure.

 #### Here are exmaples of a few questions we should answer during this part (we are not limited to this):
-- What are the main area of concern when monitoring a system?
+- What are the main areas of concern when monitoring a system?
 (EX: CPU load, disk usage, ...)
 - How can you check what are the most memory intensive running processes ?
 - What are log files?
 Where can you find them on a typical Linux system ?
 - How can you check who where the last connected users, what they did, when they left ?